dealii/candi/README.md

 * the UNPACK folder of the downloaded packages (can be safely removed after installation),
 * the BUILD folder (can be safely removed after installation),
-* the INSTALLATION destination folder, and more options.
+* the INSTALLATION destination folder,
+* the NUMBER of build processes to use (Variable PROCS), and more options.

 Edit the file behind the softlink "candi.cfg", e.g.